-I never will forget them
+I never will forget them If I live a thousand years Those times so full of laughter Those times so full of tears.
 Remember all those moonlight nites When we walked through the park Holding hands and wondering About the enchantment of the dark.

-I've spent down in your home We'd talk with mom, dad and Bett And wonder where to roam.
+And how about those week-ends I've spent down in your home We'd talk with mom, dad and Bett And wonder where to roam.

-But don't quote that to me Our love, I know, is most sincere And it will always be.
+They say true love does not run smooth But don't quote that to me Our love, I know, is most sincere And it will always be.

-There's nothing I would rather do Than be with you once more
+There's nothing I would rather do Than be with you once more To hold you in my arms and say It's you whom I adore.